Anodyine/UCFFoundationExamPrep/README.md

 ### Set Up Run in Terminal (So we can receive user input)
 29. Click on File -> Preferences -> Settings
+30. In the left pane, expand the extensions section
-30. Scroll down the Run Code configuration and click on it
+31. Scroll down the Run Code configuration and click on it
-31. Scroll down until you see Run in Terminal and click on that box to check it
+32. Scroll down until you see Run in Terminal and click on that box to check it
-32. Run the code as you did earlier in step 25 and see that it runs in the terminal
+33. Run the code as you did earlier in step 25 and see that it runs in the terminal

 You should now have enough set up so that you can clone this repo, then run or debug the code here with Visual Studio Code.
 However, if you're a fellow student I strongly recommend that you write it all yourself and just reference these examples when you get stuck.